Applications being accepted now for the June 2019 academy.

 PROCESS FOR BECOMING AN ANCHORAGE POLICE OFFICER

-- Applicant must be a citizen of the United States or a resident alien who has demonstrated intent to become a citizen of the United States
+- Applicant must be a citizen of the United States by date of hire

 - High school diploma, GED, or equivalent